tetrascience/ts-logger/README.md

 * https://tetrascience.atlassian.net/wiki/display/TSD/Log+Levels

 ## Todo:
-* use npm test for tests
-* check array
+* what if the log input is an array
 * add logger.extendTypes as a function
+* migrate to ES6, node6 style